VittorioGatto/2021_ORTA_Stochastic_single-allocation_hub_location/README.md

 The filename selected in _**main.py**_ is passed to _**instanceSampler.py**_

-The dataset is read from the file and is then used to compute the instances of our problem.
+The data set is read from the file and is then used to compute the instances of our problem.

 The number of nodes is read first.
 Each node is represented by a pair of cartesian coordinates _x_ and _y_ that will be used in order to compute the distance between the nodes, the distances will be written in the matrix <a href="https://www.codecogs.com/eqnedit.php?latex=d_{ij}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?d_{ij}" title="d_{ij}" /></a>